Hide (unit): Holy Roman Empire

-In Anglo-Saxon England
+Anglo-Saxon England

-In early Anglo-Saxon England, the hide was used as the basis for assessing the amount of food rent (known as feorm) due from a village or estate and it became the unit on which all public obligations were assessed, including in particular the maintenance and repair of bridges and fortifications and the provision of troops for manning the defences of a town or for the defence force known as the 'fyrd'.
+In early Anglo-Saxon England, the hide was used as the basis for assessing the amount of food rent (known as feorm) due from a village or estate, and it became the unit on which all public obligations were assessed, including in particular the maintenance and repair of bridges and fortifications and the provision of troops for manning the defences of a town or for the defence force known as the fyrd.
 For instance, at one period, five hides were expected to provide one fully armed soldier in the king's service, and one man from every hide was to be liable to do garrison duty for the burhs and to help in their initial construction and upkeep.

-A land tax known as geld was first levied in 990 and this became known as the Danegeld, as it was used to buy off the Danes who were then raiding and invading the country.
+A land tax known as gafol by the Anglo-Saxons, was first levied in 991 during the reign of Æthelred the Unready following the Battle of Maldon.
+This became known as the Danegeld, as its purpose was to buy off the Danes who were then raiding and invading the country.
 It was raised again for the same purpose on several occasions.
 The already existing system of assessment of land in hides was utilised to raise the geld, which was levied at a stated rate per hide (e.g. two shillings per hide).
 Subsequently the same system was used for general taxation and the geld was raised as required.